apparebit/shantay/README.md

 as its data frame.

-To calibrate expectations: Assuming that all data has already been downloaded, my five-year-old iMac with one of those T7 drives takes two days and nights to extract relevant records from the full dataset.
-For my use case, the Protection of Minors, which comprise 0.3% of all records, it takes less than one minute to analyze the working set.
+To calibrate expectations: Assuming that all data has already been downloaded, my five-year-old iMac with one of those T7 drives takes maybe a day to extract relevant records from the full dataset.
+For my use case, the Protection of Minors, which comprise 0.3% of all records, it takes less than two minutes to analyze the extracted working set.
 Finally, visualization of the analysis results is nearly instantaneous, taking seconds at most.

-Since extraction fails to saturate my iMac's CPU or memory bus, I did integrate process-based multiprocessing, which is enabled with the `--multiproc` command line option.
+Since extraction does not saturate my iMac's CPU or memory bus, I did integrate process-based multiprocessing with *shantay*.
+It is enabled with the `--multiproc` command line option.
+For the prepare task processing the archives for 2024/5/2 and 5/3 either serially or in parallel, the serial version took 4.5 minutes and the parallel one took 2.6 minutes, yielding a speedup of 1.7x.

+(I picked the two days because they both yield the same number of batch files (39) with about the same number of rows (300,000) requiring roughly the same memory (< 390 MB).
+The time for the parallel version does not include the time to create the pool.)

 I've written [a blog post about my initial impressions](https://apparebit.com/blog/2025/sashay-shantay) of the DSA